aczietlow/hugo-blog/indie.md

 This will be useful when I start updating the theme of this site.

+## Initial

+- Pick a framework/Platform
+- Get a domain
+- Get started

 ## Implemented microformats2

 Make HTML semantically meaningful again.
 Extending html to make site content consumable in standard format without having to implement an API.